-Jami Demuth is the mother of three children, ages 12, 14, and 16 -- all of whom have attention deficit hyperactivity disorder (ADHD).
+Jami Demuth is the mother of three children in their teens, all of whom have attention deficit hyperactivity disorder (ADHD).
 Her parenting strategy?
 She encourages them to find ways to use their ADHD symptoms to their advantage.

 “I tell my kids all the time, [ADHD] is your greatest superpower,” says Demuth.
 “And I believe that 100%.
 Yes, there are some challenges that come along with it. ...
 But overall, it being a superpower certainly outweighs those challenges.”